-France: 0
+France: +1

-France has partially complied with its commitment to work with international partners to continue to provide military support to Ukraine and its people.
+France has fully complied with its commitment to work with international partners to continue to provide military support to Ukraine and its people.

-On 10 July 2024, the North Atlantic Treaty Organization (NATO), including France, published the Washington Summit Declaration.28 This included the establishment of the NATO Security Assistance and Training for Ukraine which intends to coordinate the provision of military equipment and training for Ukraine.
-Other actions include a Pledge of Long-Term Security Assistance for Ukraine, where NATO members allocate a minimum of EUR40 billion to provide military training, equipment, and assistance to Ukraine.
+On 10 July 2024, the North Atlantic Treaty Organization (NATO), including France, published the Washington Summit Declaration.30 This included the establishment of the NATO Security Assistance and Training for Ukraine which intends to coordinate the provision of military equipment and training for Ukraine.
+Other